carmenbianca/report-liferay/report.md

 #### How often can/should the licensing solution run?
 When (in the development process) should it run? {-}

-Peter suggested that Matija might be able to answer this.
+Peter suggested that Matija might be able to answer this[^matija-answer].
 Ideally it would be run as part of every pull request.
 The rationale for this is that the pull request is the soonest intervention moment.

+[^matija-answer]: When the same question was posed to Matija, he answered that running it as part of every pull request is good enough, especially if developers can trigger a check locally as well.
+He commented that "ultimately pushing it even further to the left cannot be part of automation, but of internal policies and culture".

 #### If problems are detected, is it possible to do automated interaction with the ticket system?
 Would manual interaction be preferable? {-}